 “It’s all about psychology of animals,” Craig says. “[Animals born in captivity] see the fence as security, and they defend that space.”

-Today the sanctuary stretches across 720 acres of Colorado plains.
+Today the sanctuary location stretches across 789 acres and the new refuge adds more than 9,000 acres of Colorado plains.
 Taking care of the animals includes knowing each species, understanding which ones fight and placing the same type of animals together only after a long and successful introductory period.
 It also includes feeding the animals more than they need, so those living together don’t fight for food.
 All of this comes with a large price tag, which almost forced Craig to shut his doors several years ago.

 From Walmart to the Lion’s Dens